ehgp/realtime_crypto_arbitrage_bot/_sources/report.md.txt

 ### *exchange*live.py

 Firstly, configuration yaml is loaded and dictionary of setting is returned in this script.
-Then, log files are created with the date stamp added on each file name to clarify them for users.
+Then, log files are created with the date stamp added on each filename to clarify them for users.
 Kucoin API keys are entered here for data collection.
 After that, the real time coin price data are collected and saved in these log files.
 The data collected is also used to create tables.
 In these tables there is information about the coin's best ask price, best bid price, best ask size, date stamp, etc. Below image is an example for these tables.
 Also monitors spot trades.
 Each and every change in account balance is displayed to have full knowledge on account balance.
 The changes and trades are stored in a database.

 [![](/_static/tickers.png)](https://github.com/ehgp/data_606_capstone/blob/main/docs/source/_static/tickers.png)<br>
 **Figure 24** - kucoin.tickers table

 ### Analysis.py

 Trade opportunities are filtered depending on their profit rates in this script.
 The pairs are scanned in milliseconds for both forward and reverse trading opportunities.
 Trade opportunities with 0.1% or greater are going to be executed.
 Base ticker, quote ticker, best bid price, best ask price, best ask size, best bid size, price, sequence, size, and time columns of each opportunity are displayed.
-The trade opportunities which satisfy the constraints are executed in trade.py. _?This script includes both opportunities from triangular arbitrage, and bellman-ford optimization.?_
+The trade opportunities which satisfy the constraints are executed in trade.py. *?This script includes both opportunities from triangular arbitrage, and bellman-ford optimization.?*

 ### Trade.py